Viqueque Municipality: Geography

 Viqueque is on the south coast of Timor, on the Timor Sea.
 It borders the municipalities of Baucau to the north, Lautém to the east, and Manatuto to the west.
 The borders of the then district were the same in colonial times.

 On the south coast, the people report both myths and possible occurrences of crocodiles.

+History

+According to a list prepared by Afonso de Castro, governor of the colony of Portuguese Timor from 1859 to 1863, Viqueque was one of 47 kingdoms in that colony at the time.

 Administrative posts

 The municipality's administrative posts (formerly sub-districts) are: